C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

      - Used to pop elements
    * - pushOccupancy
      - UInt of log2Up(depth + 1) bits
-     - Indicate the internal memory occupancy (from the push side perspective)
+     - Indicates the internal memory occupancy (from the push side perspective)
    * - popOccupancy
      - UInt of log2Up(depth + 1) bits
-     - Indicate the internal memory occupancy  (from the pop side perspective)
+     - Indicates the internal memory occupancy  (from the pop side perspective)

 StreamCCByToggle
 ^^^^^^^^^^^^^^^^

-| Component that provide a Stream cross clock domain bridge based on toggling signals.
-| This way of doing cross clock domain bridge is characterized by a small area usage but also a low bandwidth.
+This component crosses a Stream across two clock domains by using synchronizers and toggling signals on either clock domain.
+This way of crossing a clock domain uses less area (or bram on an FPGA) than the FIFO method above, but also has a reduced bandwidth

 .. code-block:: scala